wp-plugins/eg-attachments/readme.txt

 The plugin is now ready to be used.
 You can also use the WordPress 2.7 features, and install the plugin directly from the WordPress interface.

+Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

 # Usage #